gsingh93/gulshansingh.com-old/source/projects/lens-simulation/index.md

 ### How To Build

-When I wrote this software I was new to Java and software design, so I'm letting you know right now that the code isn't that great.
-Luckily, it's fairly short, so if you want to understand it or improve it, it shouldn't be too difficult.
-Another issue is that, as a newbie, I used Netbeans's GUI builder, making the code even worse and coupling it to Netbeans (believe me when I say I'll never use a GUI builder again).
+As a newbie, I used Netbeans's GUI builder to make the GUI, making the code even worse than it already was and coupling it to Netbeans (believe me when I say I'll never use a GUI builder again).

 To build the source, simply [download the source](http://www.mediafire.com/download.php?rnwnq4ga659nn6r), extract the contents, and open the project with [Netbeans](http://netbeans.org/) by going to File > Open Project and navigating to the folder you extracted the source to.
 Then run the project by going to Run > Run Project.